 Although financial uncertainty continues, with economic worries over the coronavirus coming hot on the heels of market concern relating to US-China trade tensions and Brexit, deals are still being done, in particular within the technology and healthcare sectors.

-So, what’s in store for the rest of 2020 in terms of M&A, given that debt and equity markets are still supportive of deal-making and there’s increased appetite among mid-capitalisation corporations to scale up and compete with larger competitors?
+So, what’s in store for the rest of 2020 in terms of M&A, given that debt and equity markets are still supportive of deal-making and there’s increased appetite among mid-capitalization corporations to scale up and compete with larger competitors?

 Let’s take a look at the four likely trends: